 Julia is pursuing dual M.S./M.A. degrees in Community and Regional Planning and Latin American Studies.
-She is interested in planning as a tool for social justice and community engagement, particularly in relation to critical community development throughout the Americas.
-Julia received an NSF scholarship to support her thesis research in Santo Somingo, Dominican Republic, which focuses on the co-production of vulnerability and resilience, gender, and entrepreneurship in an informal settlement through the lens of women's community development organization Mujeres Unidas.
+She is interested in critical planning, popular education, and alternative development models as strategies to make urban areas throughout the Americas more equitable places.
+Julia received an NSF scholarship to support her thesis research in Los Platanitos, Dominican Republic, which focuses on gender and the co-production of urban vulnerability and resilience through the lens of women's community development organization Mujeres Unidas.
 Julia also participated in the UT School of Architecture's Cañada Project planning practicum in Santo Domingo, which explores urban vulnerability and international development planning in an informal settlement.

 - M.S.
 Community and Regional Planning, The University of Texas at Austin, 2018